Bradley Roby: Houston Texans

 On March 14, 2019, Roby signed a one-year, $10 million contract with the Houston Texans.

 Roby made his debut with the Texans in week 1 against the New Orleans Saints.
 In the game, Roby made 9 tackles in the 30–28 loss.

 In week 13 against the New England Patriots on Sunday Night Football, Roby recorded his first interception of the season off a pass thrown by Tom Brady and returned it for 22 yards during the 28–22 win.

 In week 16 against the Tampa Bay Buccaneers, Roby intercepted a pass thrown by Jameis Winston and returned it for a 27-yard touchdown during the 23–20 win.

 On April 3, 2020, Roby signed a three-year, $36 million contract with the Texans.

 In Week 6 against the Tennessee Titans, Roby recorded his first interception of the season off a pass thrown by Ryan Tannehill during the 42–36 overtime loss.
 On November 30, 2020, Roby was suspended six games for violating the NFL's performance-enhancing drug policy.

 New Orleans Saints

-On September 8, 2021, Roby was traded to the New Orleans Saints in exchange for a 2022 third round selection and a conditional 2023 sixth round selection.
+On September 8, 2021, Roby was traded to the Saints in exchange for a 2022 third round selection and a conditional 2023 sixth round selection.

-On November 25, he recorded his first interception as a Saint and of the season against Josh Allen and the Buffalo Bills in a 31–6 loss on Thanksgiving.
+On November 25, he recorded his first interception as a Saint and of the season against Josh Allen and the Bills in a 31–6 loss on Thanksgiving.

 Roby entered the 2022 season as a starting cornerback opposite Marshon Lattimore.
 He suffered an ankle injury in Week 7 and was placed on injured reserve on October 25, 2022.
 He was activated on November 26.

+On August 29, 2023, Roby was released by the Saints.

+Philadelphia Eagles

+On October 3, 2023, Roby signed with the practice squad of the Eagles after fielding interest from multiple teams.
+He was signed to the active roster on October 13, 2023.